bertilmuth/todolist/README.md

 # What this project is about
 [![Build Status](https://travis-ci.org/bertilmuth/todolist.svg?branch=master)](https://travis-ci.org/bertilmuth/todolist)

-This project is a small to do list app that allows users to add, remove and edit to do list items.
+This project is a small todo list app that allows users to add, remove and edit todo list items.
 The whole purpose of this app is to showcase which patterns to use for undoing/redoing user actions, without changing  existing domain classes.